josemjimenez/fabscanpi/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This changes intend to provide laser orientation for FabScanPi.
-To do so is necessary to give dir_ini parameter in laser section of default.config.json file in /etc/fabscanpi directory This parameter is read by the modified FSSerial.py file in /usr/local/lib/python2.7/dist-packages/FabScanPi-0.4.3-py2.7.egg/fabscan/scanner/laserscanner
+This changes intend to provide laser orientation for FabScanPi To do so is necessary to give dir_ini parameter in laser section of default.config.json file in /etc/fabscanpi directory This parameter is read by the modified FSSerial.py file in /usr/local/lib/python2.7/dist-packages/FabScanPi-0.4.3-py2.7.egg/fabscan/scanner/laserscanner
 Then the value provided is communicated to arduino througt G5 funcion implemented in firmware v.20170726.hex that has to be put in
 /usr/local/lib/python2.7/dist-packages/FabScanPi-0.4.3-py2.7.egg/fabscan/firmware directory

+The config file provided refers to my testing device i.e. an Arduino UNO attached to the USB0 port.
+If using HAT is not necessary flash?baudrate parameter in serial seccion and you have to put AMA0 port instead of USB0 port